kristapratico/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

 ### Generics

-DO use `typing.TypeVar` to indicate a generic type can be passed
+- Use `typing.TypeVar` to bound a specific type (with each use) and allow it to be used as a parameter and return type to create a generic function.

 ```python
 from typing import TypeVar, Sequence, Any